kokakarova/messaging-service-home-assignment-oct2024/README.md

 The project has GET, POST and DELETE endpoints, each handling request that have to do with messages.

-- UNIQUE IDENTIFIER: To identify the user or message I am using the user/message ID for two reasons - I assume that the client would already have the ID, and it's safer to identify entities (users) with their unique identifiers (ID) because, depending on the client, the email or user_name could be changed.
+- UNIQUE IDENTIFIER: Users and messages are identified with ID for two reasons - 1) I assume that the client would already have the ID, and 2) it's safer to identify entities (users) with their unique identifiers (ID) because, depending on the client, the email or user_name could be changed.
 - HEADER: the _Content-Type_ should be _application/json_